-The mission of the Center for Diversity and Inclusion (CDI) is to advance American University’s commitment to respecting & valuing diversity by serving as a resource and liaison for students, staff, and faculty on issues of equity through education, outreach, and advocacy.
+The mission of the Center for Diversity & Inclusion (CDI) is to advance American University's commitment to respecting & valuing diversity by serving as a resource and liaison for students, staff, and faculty on issues of equity through education, outreach, and advocacy.
 To achieve this mission, the center is dedicated to:

 - Enhancing LGBTQ, multicultural, first generation, and women's experiences on campus;